Wow. This ended up being a real challenge.

 And straight back out of the comfort zone: “X-Jigen e Youkoso” by Etsuko Yakushimaru.
 Like Minori Chihara, Etsuko is another artist that I often can’t stand the sound of.
 She sounds so bored and passionless in the songs I’ve heard so far.
 Not so for Space Dandy, however.

-This is a lively and experimental song, matched with some incredibly creative visuals.
+This is a lively and experimental song, matched with creative visuals.
 The lyrics are also particularly noteworthy, as they tap into some of the underlying subtext of Space Dandy.
 Context that is rarely brought up in the show itself, here twisted into a funny and appealing pop song.

 #75 FLIP FLAP FLIP FLAP – Flip Flappers